vantmet/vantmet.github.io/_drafts/VCP_Foundation_Objective_1.1:_Identify_vSphere_Architecture_and_Solutions.md

 #### Single Cluster

 This is the solution introduced in the Essentials Product line, and the simplest of Full Fat vSphere deployments.
 Here we introduce vCenter and Shared Storage, to gain the advantages of live migration, and manageability.
 The image below shows the architecture.
-Not that vCenter is shown as a Floating VM.
+Note that vCenter is shown as a Floating VM.
 This is because it can be either contained on one of the hosts (usual) or on a bare metal server (unusual). vCenter is also available as a windows application, or as a Virtual Appliance.

 ![vSphere Architecture]({{ site.url }}/assets/vsphere_architecture.png)